 1. I’m Glad You Weren’t Skinny.

-2. Thank GOD You Weren’t a “Pinterest Mom.”
+2. Thank you for not being a “Pinterest Mom.”

 We could express ourselves in our own home without worrying about what visitors might say.
 (And no, we didn’t grow up thinking it was okay to walk on other people’s furniture.)

-3. You Set the Bar WAAAAAAY Too High.
+3. You Set the Bar Way Too High.

 I’m pretty sure most moms would tell their children to get a job (and rightfully so).
 But not you.
 You listened, comforted, and uplifted me (kind of like a saint) until I graduated.
 I am so very thankful you didn’t give up on me.